hashobject/perun.io/resources/guides/built-ins.md

 `(inject-scripts :scripts #{"path/to/script.js"})`, and all options:

-- `:scripts` --- files named here will be read and their contents injected before the `<body>` tag of the HTML files that are processed by this task.
+- `:scripts` --- files named here will be read and their contents injected before the `<body>` tag of the HTML files that are processed by this task
-- `:filter` --- regexes in this set will be used to select file paths to process
+- `:filter` --- regular expressions in this set will be used to select file paths to process
-- `:remove` --- regexes in this set will be used to remove file paths to process
+- `:remove` --- regular expressions in this set will be used to remove file paths to process
 - `:extensions` --- restrict the files that will be processed by passing a vector of file extensions, e.g. `[".html" ".htm"]`